Low Vision Services

 The low vision examination begins with a careful history about when the patient’s vision changes began and how they are affecting the patient’s ability to function.
 Usually, patients have very specific areas in which they are having difficulties, and we call these “goals.”
 An example of a goal would be to read one’s mail, or to walk around safely without bumping into things.

 The optometrist or ophthalmologist then performs many tests, including testing the patient’s vision on special vision charts, and measuring things like contrast sensitivity and colour vision among others.

 Finally, the optometrist or ophthalmologist prescribes special devices (such as magnifiers, telescopes and reading machines) to enhance the person’s vision or provides strategies such as better lighting to make the person’s life easier.
 The optometrist or ophthalmologist might also refer the patient on for useful services such as counselling or other training.

-At our office, Dr. Kimberlee Robertson-Woods and Dr. Khan often spend at least an hour and a half addressing the needs of their patients during a low vision examination.
+At our office, our doctors often spend at least an hour and a half addressing the needs of their patients during a low vision examination.
 Once a low vision device has been prescribed, the doctors will often have their patients return for a training session with their new device(s).

 Does OHIP cover low vision examinations?

 OHIP does not provide funding for low vision examinations performed by an optometrist, regardless of patient age, anywhere in Ontario.
 The patient may, however, qualify for an Ontario government program called the Assistive Devices Program (ADP), which covers a portion of the cost of many low vision devices.
-In order to determine whether a patient qualifies for funding for low vision devices through ADP, that patient must have a low vision evaluation first.
-For more information, please contact our clinic.
+Please check the additional resources at the bottom of the page for more information.

 I am registered with the CNIB.
 Do I still need a Low Vision Examination?